GoogleCloudPlatform/appengine-blobstoremigrator-python/README.md

 Of course, if you edit these settings, you will need to re-upload this tool for the changes to take effect.

-## Deleting all blobs
+## Deleting migrated blobs

-You can use the following tool to delete *all* blobs in Blobstore.
+You can use the following tool to delete migrated blobs in Blobstore.
 Blobs are only deleted if a mapping `_blobmigrator_BlobKeyMapping` entity for the blob exists in Datastore.